TomiVidal99/Librarian/README.md

 - [ ] ADD: better notifications.
 - [ ] ADD: edit destination folders.
 - [ ] ADD: on filters page add buttons for depth recursion and should match uppercase, .
+- [ ] FIX: when hovering checkbox the mouse is not pointer.
 - [ ] FIX: hook tray buttons with the front end.
 - [ ] FIX: when the path on the selects it's empty.
 - [ ] CHANGE: arrow on the custom select component.